New details released on the 2019 death of Wichita woman

-John Pepper is charged with capitol murder in the death of Rita Golden.
+John Pepper is charged with capital murder in the death of Rita Golden.

 Golden was pronounced dead at the scene a short time later.
 Officers stated they found John Pepper hiding in a closet in the home.